 As with a traditional investment in a debt security, a Fund could lose money by investing in an interest rate swap if interest rates change adversely.
 For example, if a Fund enters into a swap where it agrees to exchange a floating rate of interest for a fixed rate of interest, the Fund may have to pay more money than it receives.
-Similarly, if a Fund enters into a swap where it agrees to exchange a fixed rate of interest for a floating rate of interest, the Fund may rate of interest for a floating rate of interest, the Fund may receive less money than it has agreed to pay.
+Similarly, if a Fund enters into a swap where it agrees to exchange a fixed rate of interest for a floating rate of interest, the Fund may receive less money than it has agreed to pay.